farahats9/sqlalchemy-celery-beat/README.md

 ## TO BE ADDED LATER

-- Add `ClockedSchedule` model
+- ✅ Add `ClockedSchedule` model
-- Tests
+- Add Tests
 - Support for Async drivers like asyncpg and psycopg3 async mode
+- Use Alembic migrations

 Any help is appreciated 🙂